2007 The Sky at Night set

 The 50th anniversary of Patrick Moore’s BBC TV programme The Sky at Night was commemorated by a set of six colourful and attractive stamps released in 2007 February.
 Designed by Dick Davis, their face values and subjects are as follows:

-• 1st class, Saturn Nebula (NGC 7009) in Aquarius, photographed with the Hubble Space Telescope.
+• 1st class, Saturn Nebula (NGC 7009), a planetary nebula in Aquarius, photographed with the Hubble Space Telescope.

-• 1st class, Eskimo Nebula (NGC 2392) in Gemini, photographed by the Hubble Space Telescope.
+• 1st class, Eskimo Nebula (NGC 2392), a planetary nebula in Gemini, photographed by the Hubble Space Telescope.

-• 50p, Cat’s Eye Nebula (NGC 6543) in Draco, photographed by the Hubble Space Telescope.
+• 50p, Cat’s Eye Nebula (NGC 6543), a planetary nebula in Draco, photographed by the Hubble Space Telescope.

-• 50p, Helix Nebula (NGC 7293) in Aquarius, in a composite image from Hubble and ground-based telescopes.
+• 50p, Helix Nebula (NGC 7293), a planetary nebula in Aquarius, in a composite image from Hubble and ground-based telescopes.

-• 72p, Flaming Star Nebula, taken by the American amateur Robert Gendler.
+• 72p, Flaming Star Nebula, an emission nebula in Auriga lit up by the hot blue star AE Aurigae, taken by the American amateur Robert Gendler.

-• 72p, Spindle Galaxy (NGC 3115) in Sextans taken by the American professional John Kormendy.
+• 72p, Spindle Galaxy (NGC 3115), a lenticular galaxy in Sextans, taken by the American professional John Kormendy.

 Superimposed on each image is an outline of the home constellation with the location of the object marked.
 All objects are identified with a number beginning with the letter C, which is their reference in Patrick’s own-brand Caldwell Catalogue (his full surname being Caldwell-Moore).
 Other deep-sky objects on the stamps bear their more usual M numbers from Charles Messier’s historic catalogue.